MacroPower/macropower.github.io/content/posts/linkerd-multicluster-without-a-public-ip-addr.md

     protocol: TCP
 ```

+## Meshing the inlets pods

-As a bit of a plus, this means that we can mesh the inlets pods themselves,
+As a bit of a plus, using different ports from `linkerd-proxy` means that we can
-since the `linkerd-proxy` also used the same ports.
-You can do this by adding
+mesh the inlets pods themselves.
+You can do this by adding `linkerd.io/inject:
-`linkerd.io/inject: enabled` to the namespace annotations:
+enabled` to the namespace annotations:

 ```yaml
 apiVersion: v1